nivu/Thesis/COMPLETE_PIPELINE_REPORT.md

 ## Executive Summary

-This report documents the complete autonomous execution of the wheel-based vehicle detection and speed estimation pipeline, including model training, testing, and end-to-end demonstration.
+This report documents the complete batch processing of the wheel-based vehicle detection and speed estimation pipeline, including model training, testing, and end-to-end demonstration.